 1. SCOPE AND DEFINITIONS

 1.1.
 This LexisNexis Data Processing Addendum ("DPA") forms part of the agreement (“Agreement”) between the customer (“you,” “your”) and the LexisNexis entity (“LN,” "we," “us,” “our”) under which we provide you and, if applicable, your affiliates certain services ("Services") and in which this DPA is referenced.
-This DPA applies to our processing of personal data on behalf of you and, if applicable, your affiliates.

 1.2.
 “Data protection laws” means all applicable privacy and data protection laws, rules, regulations, decrees, orders and other government requirements.
-The terms “data subject,” “personal data,” “personal data breach,” “processing,” and “processor” will have the meanings ascribed to them in the data protection laws, and where such laws use equivalent or corresponding terms, such as ‘personal information’ instead of ‘personal data,’ they will be read herein as the same.
+The terms “controller,” “data subject,” “personal data,” “personal data breach,” “processing,” and “processor” will have the meanings ascribed to them in the data protection laws, and where such laws use equivalent or corresponding terms, such as ‘personal information’ instead of ‘personal data,’ they will be read herein as the same.